superfly/docs/getting-started/troubleshooting.html.md

 ### Fix the "app is not listening on the expected address" error

-The default internal port when you launch a new Fly App is `8080`.
+When you launch a new Fly App, the value of `internal_port` in the`fly.toml` file depends on the default port for your framework or the `EXPOSE` instruction in your Dockerfile.
+The default port when the `fly launch` command doesn't detect a framework or find ports set in a Dockerfile is `8080`.

-You can either:
+To fix the error, you can either:
-- Configure your app to listen on host `0.0.0.0:8080`, or
+- Configure your app to listen on host `0.0.0.0:<internal port value in fly.toml>`, or
 - Configure your app to listen on host `0.0.0.0:<framework default or other port>` and change the `internal_port` value in the `fly.toml` configuration file to match.

+For example, if your app listens on `0.0.0.0:3000`, then set `internal_port = 3000` in the `fly.toml`.

 ### Why does my app listen on localhost with a different port number?